Nylilsa/nylilsa.github.io/guides/th15-maingame-score.md

 LoLK Stage 1 is quite infamous in a scoring setting.
 Thankfully this stage has so little gains that it’s not really necessary to learn any of the harder grazing strategies.
 In general you want to try and get every life piece if you can as well as try to increase your PIV.
 The life piece after Seiran’s 2nd midboss is quite tricky.
 For now though, it’s not an issue to miss it.
 You could honestly ignore this entire stage and just do whatever gets your life pieces if you want.
 I will simply be showing the easier grazes for it.

-<h5 id='s1c3'>First midnon</h5>
+<h5 id='s1c3'>First mid-non</h5>
 Start on her side and when the bullets start shooting, move up to above her then bomb/deathbomb.
 Repeat this every wave.
 You actually gain more graze on the waves without shields on this pattern funny enough.
 Perfect first wave gets you 666 graze.
 You’ll spend an entire bomb and 2 extra shields from a 2nd bomb.
 Aim for 3,000+ graze.
 *video example*

-<h5 id='s1c5'>Second midnon</h5>
+<h5 id='s1c5'>Second mid-non</h5>
 Sit above Seiran and misdirect the triangle of gun bullets to the side.
 She always shoots 1 set on odd waves and 2 sets on even waves.
-A perfect midnon 2 would be 3,600 graze
+A perfect mid-non 2 would be 3,600 graze
 Also for Speed Strike, use the n in Shooting Down to graze the first wave of the spell.
 Just shoot it down.
 *video example?*